If you’ve recently gotten a Nintendo Switch and you love the games, you might be wondering how you can enhance this experience.

 Runner-Up: AverMedia GC311 Game Capture Card

 The Avermedia GC311 is a cheap capture card for Switch.
 It is relatively affordable without compromising on quality.
 Like other leading Nintendo Switch capture cards, it allows you a variety of resolutions up to 1080p60.
+It can record video from nearly any HDMI-equipped device, including game consoles, cellphones, computers, and tablets.
+The picture and audio quality of the recordings are both excellent.

 This capture card is tiny and portable, with simple installation.
 You just need to plug in the HDMI cables, and it is good to go, without the need for additional drivers.
 You can use it directly with OBS, which is a huge advantage.